MASTER OF SOCIAL WORK

 Degree Completion Requirements

 Law students must complete a minimum of 86 credits, 54 hours of which must be advanced credit completed in the second and third years of Law study.
 Students in the joint program may apply twelve credits (four courses)from the MSW program toward that requirement, reducing their credit requirement to 42 credits.
 These four courses are the total number of non-Law courses that a Law student can take for Law credit in other departments of the University.
 Law students enrolled in the joint program are not eligible to participate in Study Abroad Programs.
 Students must also satisfy the requirements of the Public Interest Center’s Pro Bono Program.
-Students may be able to fulfill the Pro Bono requirement through their field placement obligations; students should consult with both the SP2 Office of Field Education and the Public Interest Center early in the planning process.
+Students may be able to fulfill the Pro Bono requirement through their practicum placement obligations; students should consult with both the SP2 Office of MSW Practicum Education and the Public Interest Center early in the planning process.

 Students must complete 16 credits in the MSW program.
 Twelve of these classes must be completed at the School of Social Policy & Practice.
 The following courses are required for the MSW degree, and law school courses may not be substituted for them: SWRK 6010, SWRK 6020, SWRK 6030, SWRK 6040, SWRK 6140, SWRK 6150, SWRK 7040 or 7080, SWRK 7140 or 7180, SWRK 7130, a practice elective, and a research option.
 Students will consult their SP2 academic advisor to select four law courses that will count towards their MSW degree; these courses can be applied to electives and/or the policy option.